missuse/ragp/README.md

 Example: query GPI and hmm
 --------------------------

 HRGPs, and especially AGPs are often linked to the membrane by a glycosylphosphatidylinositol (GPI) anchor (Ellis et al. 2010).
-To fetch the GPI modification site predictions from [big-PI](http://mendel.imp.ac.at/gpi/plant_server.html) the function `get_big_pi` can be used:
+To fetch the GPI modification site predictions from [big-PI](http://mendel.imp.ac.at/gpi/plant_server.html) (B. Eisenhaber et al. 2003) the function `get_big_pi` can be used:

 ``` r
 ind <- c(145, 147, 160, 170,